VerdeNotte/VersionControl-Git-Github/gitforbeginners.md

 `$ git status` - this is a very important command that you'll often use to check what's happening with your repository and files.

 **3.2 Adding files**
-Once you have created your files, you need to add them to your repository(and the staging Area) otherwise they will be untracked and you won't be able to commit them.
+Once you have created your files, you need to add them to your repository and the staging area otherwise they will be untracked and you won't be able to commit them.

 You can do this by